-*We also have a special Beginner Bundle for students interested in all areas of VO - when you register for all three of the Starting Out classes above, you can attend the Intro for free!
+*We also have a special Beginner Bundle for students interested in all areas of VO - when you register for all three of the beginner classes above, you can attend the Intro for free!

-After completing one, or all, of the Starting Out classes, students may focus on one or all four of our Core Curriculum tracks: Commercial, Narration, Character, and Acting & Improv.
+After completing one, or all, of the beginner classes, students may focus on one or all four of our Core Curriculum tracks: Commercial, Narration, Character, and Acting & Improv.
 In addition to these foundational tracks, we offer classes in Career building, Vocal Empowerment, Dialects, and Home Recording which can be taken any time.

-You can learn more and register for Starting Out classes by visiting our Starting Out page.
+You can learn more and register for beginner classes by visiting our Starting Out page.

 You may wish to schedule an evaluative private lesson with Sally Clawson to create your training path.